xonixx/xonixx.github.io/awk.md

 A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O.
 Perhaps, we can say that it contains the minimum of features less than which it would be impossible to program on it at all.

-Canonical and very fascinating [book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) authored by the entire trio of A, W and K creators, which came out back in 1988, but it has not completely lost its relevance.

-> Read The AWK Programming Language, a joy to read, one of the finest docs ever written, I reckon.

-For a refresher on the basics of AWK, see [Awk in 20 Minutes](https://ferd.ca/awk-in-20-minutes.html).

 There is an opinion that Awk is not suitable for writing serious programs.
 Even Brian Kernighan (K in AWK) is convinced that his language is only good for small one-line programs.
 However, this does not prevent enthusiasts from creating very voluminous programs on awk:
 - [Translate shell](https://github.com/soimort/translate-shell)